SANKALP1011/SANKALP1011/README.md

 ## About Me
-- Second year computer science student studying Vellore Insititute of technology , Vellore.\
+- Second year computer science student from Vellore Insititute of technology , Vellore.

 > - I am full stack developer.✨
 > - I also know develops app using swift.✨